In this article, I look at the Concepts and Terminology to understand Russian Information Warfare

 For our purposes therefore we should probably focus on the area that affects us the most; the systems, methods, and tasks they use to influence the perception and behaviour of populations.
 That’s you, me and everybody that they possibly can.

 It is a sad fact that most people underestimate the power of influence.
 We all like to think we have come to our own decision based on our own free will and decisive thinking.
-Many will claim advertising, marketing and communication does not influence their thinking whatsoever and will forget, and not even be aware of, the cognitive dissonance that we all go through to justify the actions, purchases and other decisions we make in life after or during the event.
+Many will claim advertising, marketing and communication do not influence their thinking whatsoever and will forget, and not even be aware of, the cognitive dissonance that we all go through to justify the actions, purchases and other decisions we make in life after or during the event.

 Today any digital marketer with enough budget and a good team of data scientists, behavioural scientists, communications specialists and creatives using the right platforms and the right data can know more about each and every one of us than we even know ourselves.
 They can predict our behaviour and influence it ahead of time using machine learning, real-time bidding, AI and a raft of other tools.
 And these are just the legit ones.
 It is one of the reasons I bang on so much about data privacy and digital privacy.
 We give away so much of ourselves in the form of data for simply the right to access so many digital platforms that it leaves us exposed.